typedb/typedb/docs/pages/docs/01-cloud-deployment/best-practices.md

 The optimal machine type appropriate for a given use case shall depend on the specific performance requirements of the use case.

-For more information on machine types, please visit: https://cloud.google.com/compute/docs/machine-types
+For more information on machine types, please visit the [GC Machine Type Docs](https://cloud.google.com/compute/docs/machine-types)

 ## Storage